AngryCarrot789/FramePFX/README.md

 The projects in the solution use windows commands like mkdir and xcopy, which may not work on other platforms.
 Feel free to create a pull request on a more cross-platform solution!

-The 8 DLLs just have to be in the same directly as the FramePFX-DesktopUI.exe executable

 ### Possible build problems
 Sometimes, the SkiaSharp nuget library doesn't copy the skia library files to the bin folder when you clone this repo and built.
 There are 2 fixes I found:
 - Copy `\packages\SkiaSharp.2.88.7\runtimes\win-x64\native\libSkiaSharp.dll` into the editor's bin folder.